piotrdelikat/fet-data-extractor/prompts/datasheetReading/DatasheetReadingSystem.md

 Maintain consistent naming conventions throughout the JSON structure.
 Ensure that similar parameters across different sections are named consistently.

 Output the extracted data in a clean, well-structured JSON format without any additional text or explanations.
 Your output should be ready for direct use in data processing applications.
+Thus return ONLY the JSON object.